ladybug-tools/spider/gbxml-viewer/r8/gbxml-viewer8-01-core/README.md

 * <https://raw.githubusercontent.com/ladybug-tools/spider/master/gbxml-viewer/r8/gbxml-viewer8-01-core/gbxml-viewer8-core.html>

-Open the Contect Menu in your main browser window and click on 'Save As'
+Open the Context Menu ( right-click menu ) in your main browser window and click on 'Save As'

-Omce the file is saved, you should be able to open just as you might do with any HTML file on your computer.
+Once the file is saved, you should be able to open it just as you might do with any HTML file on your computer.

+When yu load the file, it will display a sample file from the sample folder.

+Edit the address and add the URL for any local XML fil on your drive.
+The easiest method to obtain thr URL is to drag the xml file into your browser.
+Your browser will create the URL automatically

+2017-12-02 ~ Currently the Core script seems to be working as desired and the App script is not working.
+Efforts will be made to get all the scripts runnable both from a server and locally on a computer or mobile device.